apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 ## Dataset Construction, Synthetic Data, and Epiplexity

 * LLMs cannot produce high entropy tokens by definition, you are sampling from the probability distribution.
-If they do, it's by literal random chance, that entropy does not reflect any sort of external reality.
+If they do, it's by literal random chance.
+That entropy is not only unlikely, it also cannot reflect any sort of external reality.

 ## Critique of RLPT and a path forward